radareorg/radare2-book/debugger/remoting_capabilities.md

     | =h& port           start http server in background)
     | =H port            launch browser and listen for http
     | =H& port           launch browser and listen for http in background
+    |
+    gdbserver:
+    | =g port file       listen on 'port' debugging 'file' using gdbserver
+    | =g! port file      same as above, but debug protocol messages (like gdbserver --remote-debug)

 You can learn radare2 remote capabilities by displaying the list of supported IO plugins: `radare2 -L`.